 Eating a high-calcium diet does not appear to increase the risk for kidney stones, as long as the diet also contains plenty of fluids, potassium, and phosphate.
 (Increasing calcium alone may pose a modest risk for stones.)

-Calcium supplements on the other hand have been associated with an increased risk of kidney stones in several studies.
-For example, the Women's Health Initiative showed that postmenopausal women who took 1,000 mg calcium/400 I.U. vitamin D supplements daily had a 17% higher risk of kidney stones.
+Calcium supplements on the other hand have been associated with an increased risk for kidney stones in several studies.
+For example, the Women's Health Initiative showed that postmenopausal women who took 1,000 mg calcium/400 I.U. vitamin D supplements daily had a 17% higher risk of developing kidney stones.
 Calcium from food sources appears to be the best option.

 People who have had a major, stressful life experience may be more likely to develop stones.
 Some experts speculate that this increased risk may be due to a hormone called vasopressin, which is released in response to stress.
 Vasopressin also decreases the volume of urine, which makes the chemicals in urine more concentrated and prone to forming crystals and stones.

 Any medical or physical condition that keeps a person in bed or immobile increases blood levels of calcium from bone breakdown, thereby posing a risk for stone formation.

 People with type 2 diabetes are at increased risk of developing kidney stones, particularly uric acid stones.